-Many cities have access to Craigslist – a website where you can sell items (along with so many other things) to people searching in that area.
-This are great options to sell items to people near and around where you live!
+Many cities have access to Craigslist — a website where you can sell items (along with so many other things) to people searching in that area.
+This is a great option to sell items to people near and around where you live!

 Craigslist can be seen to just about anyone searching for something so this does open it up to anyone but it’s a great way to quickly sell items!